VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/wishlist-edge.md

 # WishlistEdge ==~object~==

-The `WishlistEdge` is an edge in a connection from an object to another object of type `Wishlist`.
+This type is an edge in a connection from an object to another object of type `Wishlist`.

 ## Fields